saurabhunde/FET_FEST/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Problem at hand

+No way to go back and see score board or points table of Box Cricket matches unlike IPL or ICC cricket world cup.
+No internal application to host and schedule matches.
+Tournaments like Cybage Box cricket tournament, Pool tournament, Table Tennis Tournament or Badminton Tournament

+## What our Idea Describes

+Host tournaments like Cybage Box Cricket, Pool Tournament, Table Tennis etc.
+HR/Admin can create fixtures/draws, add score to the match Cybagians can see score card, match statistics and Point Table

+## Technology Stack

+Angular 6
+Bootstrap
+HTML
+CSS
+Java REST API

+## Possible Improvements

+Can be scaled to include Pool Tournament, Table Tennis Tournament, Badminton Tournament Can be scaled to give Live score to sports lover